5 Skills That Set Roger Federer Apart From The Rest

 Federer also has a unique backhand that generates far more spin than that of his rivals.
 For comparison:

-Federer’s backhand, which he markedly improved after being injured in 2016, was one of the key reasons he was able to recently beat Nadal, who had previously been able to take advantage of Federer’s backhand.
+Federer’s backhand, which markedly improved after his injury in 2016, was one of the key reasons he recently beat Nadal, who had previously been able to take advantage of Federer’s backhand.

-I think I've gotten really confident, a lot of practice at the end of the season.
-Then, at the beginning of the year when I started to play again, I was able to step into the court and drive the backhand more frequently than I ever have before.
+I think I've gotten confident, a lot of practice at the end of the season.
+Then, when I started to play again at the beginning of the year, I could step into the court and drive the backhand more frequently than ever.
 I used to use different tactics by slicing more [and] then going big on the second shot, but I've turned it around to some extent.

 Conclusion